La Cheim Behavioral Health Services Staff

 Mark Mattek, APCC (he/him) 🏳️🌈

 Mark is a registered Associate Professional Clinical Counselor at La Cheim Behavioral Health Services.
 He has lived all over the country but recently settled in the Bay Area so he can enjoy pleasant weather year-round.
 He earned his bachelor's in psychology and MS in counseling while also working for many years in human resources.
 Mark employs a person-centered therapeutic approach, leveraging clients’ strengths and resilience to build skills that align with their goals.
 In his free time he enjoys taking his two dogs for hikes in the hills, traveling, watching movies, or spending time with family and friends.

-Woody is a licensed therapist working within the PHP/IOP.
+Darian is an associate therapist working within the PHP/IOP.

 Jillian Love-Bloom (she/her)

-Jillian began service at La Cheim in 2019 as a volunteer, then a fellow under which the Peer program was developed and is currently in it’s beginning stages.
-Now as the Peer Services Coordinator and a Counseling Psychology graduate student dedication and work continues as La Cheim seeks to provide client centered holistic care to all PHP consumers as well as provide support upon graduation through Peer led support groups.
+Jillian began service at La Cheim in 2019 as a volunteer, then a fellow under whom the Peer program was developed and is in continued development.
+Now as the Peer Services Coordinator and a Counseling Psychology graduate student, her dedication and work continues as La Cheim seeks to provide client centered holistic care to all PHP consumers as well as provide support upon graduation through Peer-led support groups.